 Financial assistance will be provided through this project for the welfare of children referred for rehabilitation process in Voluntary Children's Homes registered under the Department of Probation and Child Care Services and government children's homes.
 Even though direct supervision and maintenance of children's homes is a responsibility of the Provincial Department of Probation and Child Care Services, the national Department is also supporting the process of uplifting the child care institutions.
-A huge amount is spent annually for training the officers serving at those institutions to provide vocational training for children of those institutions and to develop various skills of those children as well as to purchase the necessary goods.
-This money has been provided on the requests and recommendations of the Commissioners of the Provincial Department of Probation and Child Care Services
+A huge amount of money is spent annually for training the officers serving at those institutions, to provide vocational training for children of those institutions and to develop various skills of those children as well as to purchase the necessary goods.
+This money has been provided on the requests and recommendations of the Commissioners of the Provincial Departments of Probation and Child Care Services.

-Accordingly, the amount spent for conducting special capacity building programmes for the officers of the institutions and to purchase fixed assets for children's homes / child development centres where necessary was Rs.
-8140001.83
+Accordingly, the amount spent for conducting special capacity building programmes for the officers of the institutions was Rs.
+1,689,650.58.

-Similarly, the amount spent on vocational training for institutionalized children was Rs.
-2314365/-.
+Similarly, the amount spent on vocational training for institutionalized children and for the provision of relevant necessities was Rs.
+1,866,968/-.